Ferivonus/OCR-PNG-to-txt-python/README.md

 - Python 3 (https://www.python.org/downloads/)
 - Tesseract OCR dowlanding tutorial (https://codetoprosper.com/tesseract-ocr-for-windows)
+*note: you just need to dowland the app, not more like in that link.*

 Ensure that Tesseract OCR is properly installed and the Tesseract executable file path is correctly set in the script.